eclipse-archived/smarthome/docs/documentation/development/testing.md

 Unit tests
 ---

-Each class inside the test folder, which has a public method with a `@Test` annotation will automatically be executed as a test.
+Each class with a name which ends with `Test`, inside the *test* folder will have all public methods with a `@Test` annotation  automatically executed as a test.
 Inside the class one can refer to all classes from the host bundle and all imported classes.
 The following code snippet shows a simple JUnit test which tests the `toString` conversation of a PercentType.

     public class PercentTypeTest {
         @Test